umhau/umhau.github.io/about.md

 ## Disclaimer

 I'm totally not responsible for anything.
-All opinons given are irrelevant; all how-tos should be considered how-don'ts, the walkthroughs don't work, and all the links are broken.
+All opinons given are irrelevant; all how-tos should be considered how-don'ts, the walkthroughs will fail, and all the links are broken.

 If you do anything I describe here, your laptop will spontaneously catch fire and your server will start a civil war in a second world country.

-If you ever mention this blog, your colleagues will look at you funny over their glasses and make odd sniffing noises, and whenever you walk over they'll suddenly stop talking.

-## questions? comments? love it? hate it?
+## questions? comments? better ideas? comprehensive refutations?

-Shoot me an email!
-Especially if you've got something interesting on your mind.
+Shoot me an [email](mailto:um.hau@outlook.com)!
+Especially if there's something interesting on your mind.